sridaranathiyappan/forumsri/Digitalpayment.md

 - In order to interact, an entity may require one or more pieces of information from another entity.
 Each of these pieces of information, which may be digitally signed by a 3rd party, are called a credential.
 The following credentials are commonly used throughout this document:

 ### Identity credential
 - An identity credential contains a pseudo-anonymous URL that can be used to uniquely identify an entity.
-The URI typically doesn't contain any personally identifiable information
+The URL typically doesn't contain any personally identifiable information

 ### Email credential
 - An email credential contains a verified email address and proves that the entity associated with the credential has verified their email address with a 3rd party.